SuyashSinha1403/wealthpulse-android/README.md

 - Sensitive machine-specific files such as `local.properties` should remain untracked.
 - Review backend auth rules and database policies before deploying to production.

-## Status

-This project is an early-stage Android client and ingestion companion for the broader WealthPulse product.

-## License

-No license has been added yet.
-If you plan to make this repository public for broader use, consider adding a license file.